MehliyarSadiq/geoschem_simulations/README.md

 # Basics:

 1. Get access to group machines
-- machines: poirot, renjie or rebus. login to my Linux machine first, in the terminal, then type ' ssh machine_name'
+- machines: bosch, poirot, renjie or rebus. login to my Linux machine first, in the terminal, then type ' ssh machine_name'
+- how to simplify login process and set up the environment?
+Yao Fei has a detailed page on this: https://github.com/FeiYao-Edinburgh/PhD-Edinburgh/blob/master/Documentation/setupComEnv.md
-- met data for GC is stored in: **/geos/d21/GC_DATA/ (ask M if missing data)**
+- met data for GC is stored in: **/geos/d21/GC_DATA/ExtData (download if you need anything else)**
-- HEMCO data is stored in: **/geos/d21/GC_DATA/HEMCO (download if missing)**
+- HEMCO data is stored in: **/geos/d21/GC_DATA/ExtData/HEMCO (download if missing)**
 - working directory: **/geos/u73/msadiq**

 2. Getting started with GEOS-Chem